 - Research the industry podcasts

 The published audio interview with Adam Hempy, CEO and founder of Better Proposals

 Every podcast has a description or, sometimes, even a text version of the audio.
-To ensure the host will backlink to your website, use this little trick that Adam has shared with us – mention an article/ebook/report or whatever you want to link to in the interview.
+To ensure the host will backlink to your website, use this little trick that Adam has shared with us – mention an article/ebook, a report, or whatever you want to link to in the interview.
 Say you’ll leave a link to it in a description.
-This way, you won’t be negotiating with the host about putting a link to your website.
-There’ll be no other choice.
+This way, you won’t have to haggle with the host about including a link to your website.
+There will be no other choice.

 #9 The skyscraper technique by Brian Dean

-A few years ago a well-known SEO expert Brian Dean coined the concept of “Skyscraper link building technique”.
-It’s about writing content better than your competitors – more engaging, educating, covering more aspects than those search results already ranking in Google top.
-Then, you are supposed to reach out to the websites backlinking to your competition, astonish them with your outstanding content to the point where they have no choice, but backlink to your post.
+A few years ago, well-known SEO expert Brian Dean coined the concept of “skyscraper link building.”
+It’s about writing content better than your competitors—more engaging, more educational, covering more aspects than those search results already ranking in Google’s top 10.
+Then, you are supposed to reach out to the websites backlinking to your competition and astonish them with your outstanding content to the point where they have no choice, but to backlink to your post.

-I am a big fan of Brian Dean’s, his content is very useful and inspiring.
-At the same time, we had to realize – what works for marketing, doesn’t always work for the rest of the industries.
-Skyscraper link building technique simply didn’t work for us.
+I am a big fan of Brian Dean’s; his content is very useful and inspiring.
+At the same time, we had to realize that what works for marketing, doesn’t always work for the rest of the industries.
+The skyscraper link building technique simply didn’t work for us.
 We’ve even written about our failure on Search Engine Journal.
 However, I don’t want to discourage you from giving it a try.
 Let’s see if this technique is something you should spend time and effort on:

 - Does your post solve a business issue and your findings could be implemented right away to improve someone’s business?